 - essential/fragrance oil

 Add the lye slowly to the frozen milk.
-I use a ice-water bath as well to keep it cool.
+I use an ice-water bath as well to keep it cool.
 Make sure to keep stirring and do not inhale any fumes.
 The milk/lye mixture will become thick as the lye will react with some of the fats of the milk.
-If kept cool enough, the milk will stay pretty white and creamy coloured.
+If kept cool enough, by adding the lye slowly, the milk will stay pretty white and creamy coloured.

 This recipe traces fairly quickly.
 I have added a tablespoon of titanium dioxide to keep it even more white however you can omit if you like.